Nawal00/Project-4-WDI-GA/README.md

 <img width="951" alt="Screenshot 2019-03-27 at 14 29 39" src="https://user-images.githubusercontent.com/42609274/55084311-e6deeb80-509c-11e9-83d7-31d5714caf04.png">
 <img width="951" alt="Screenshot 2019-03-27 at 14 30 17" src="https://user-images.githubusercontent.com/42609274/55084299-e2b2ce00-509c-11e9-950e-6a17be06c9c9.png">

-5. User Page - The user pages shows future and past events that the user is attending as well as the clubs they follow and events they've created.
+5. User Page - The user pages shows past and future events that the user is attending as well as the clubs they follow and events they've created.

 <img width="1009" alt="Screenshot 2019-03-27 at 14 37 52" src="https://user-images.githubusercontent.com/42609274/55085460-9ec0c880-509e-11e9-9422-6daf584d2b19.png">
 <img width="993" alt="Screenshot 2019-03-27 at 14 55 27" src="https://user-images.githubusercontent.com/42609274/55086486-5e624a00-50a0-11e9-92ae-5ae81d8a98c4.png">

-6. New Gem - A logged in user is able to create a new 'Event' or 'Club' for the Organise tab on the navbar.
+6. New Gem Form - A logged in user is able to create a new 'Event' or 'Club' for the Organise tab on the navbar.

 <img width="1091" alt="Screenshot 2019-03-27 at 17 44 50" src="https://user-images.githubusercontent.com/42609274/55099669-08999c00-50b8-11e9-8942-c90b20a52fdc.png">